swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

 **Based on lecture materials by Milad Fatenejad, Joshua R. Smith, and Will Trimble**

+**Modified by Karin Lagesen**

 One of the useful features of Python are its compound data types.
-The main two are lists and dictionaries, but I'll mention sets and tuples as well.
-I'll also go over reading text data from files.
+The main two are lists and dictionaries, but we will mention sets and tuples as well.
+We will also go over reading text data from files.

 ## Lists